-Samuel Peter Rolt Triscott is listed as a marine painter, photographer, and teacher.
-He was born in England where he studied both civil engineering and painting.
+Samuel Peter Rolt Triscott was born on January 4, 1846 in Gosport, England, where he studied both civil engineering and painting.
 While in London, he studied under Philip Mitchell and at the Royal Institute of Painters in Watercolors.
-He came to the United States in 1871 and settled in Boston.
+He came to the United States in 1871 and initially worked as a surveyor in Worcester, MA.
+After performing survey work across Massachusetts for several years, he eventually settled in Boston, taking an art studio at the corner of Washington and Winter Streets.
 A specialist in watercolors, he became an influential teacher in this medium.
 He was a member of the Boston Art Club and the Boston Society of Watercolor Painters.

-His last known address was Monhegan, ME where he settled in the 1890s.
-Triscott and William Claus made extensive use of artistic photography on Monhegan, providing the illustrations for A. G. Pettigill’s article, “Monhegan: Historical and Picturesque” in New England Magazine, September, 1989.
+In the 1890s, Triscott purchased a hilltop home off the coast of Maine on Monhegan Island where he lived for the remainder of his life.
+From his home studio, he continued to produce watercolors and made them available for sale to summer visitors.
+Triscott and William Claus made extensive use of artistic photography on Monhegan, providing the illustrations for A. G. Pettigill’s article, “Monhegan: Historical and Picturesque” in New England Magazine, September, 1889.
 For the next two decades, Triscott commercially promoted and sold his photographs of the cliffs and surf of Monhegan.

 References